Don't Play That Song (You Lied)

+Aretha Franklin version

 Singer Aretha Franklin covered the song for her nineteenth studio album, Spirit in the Dark, released on Atlantic Records in 1970.
-Her version, performed with the Dixie Flyers, was released as a single in 1970 and peaked at number 1 for five weeks on the R&B singles chart and number 11 on the pop chart.
-Franklin's version was certified gold with sales over a million copies.
+Her version, performed with the Dixie Flyers, was released as a single in 1970 and peaked at number 1 for three weeks on the R&B singles chart and number 11 on the pop chart.
+Franklin's version was certified gold with sales of more than a million copies.
 It reached number 13 on the UK Singles Chart.
-This was the first of two covers Franklin did of songs made popular by King.
-The other was her cover of "Spanish Harlem" in 1971.
+Franklin's recording was the first of three songs originally recorded by King that she later interpreted.
+She followed it with “It Ain’t Fair” in 1970 and “Spanish Harlem” in 1971.

+Other versions

 In 1962, the French singer Johnny Hallyday released a single with a French adaptation of the song under the title Pas Cette Chanson !

-Other acts to have recorded or performed the song include Keith Locke and The Quests, Peppino di Capri, Adriano Celentano in 1977 and Mariah Carey.
+Other acts to have recorded or performed the song include Keith Locke and The Quests, Anthony & the Sophomores (1963, unreleased), Peppino di Capri, La Lupe in 1969, Adriano Celentano in 1977, and Mariah Carey.
 It was also performed to great acclaim on the first season of American Idol by Kelly Clarkson, the eventual winner.
 More recently Sam Moore duetted the song with Bekka Bramlett on his 2006 album Overnight Sensational.
 The British soul singer Beverley Knight included a cover of the song on her 2016 album Soulsville.
 Singer-songwriter Bruce Springsteen recorded the song for his 2022 studio album, Only the Strong Survive.